Demo script for requesting routes from PolarRouteServer API using Python standard library.

 Returns:

-str: JSON response of route request.
+str: JSON response of route data, or None if request failed.

 """